 Crypto Card Regulation in Venezuela

 Venezuela has a unique and paradoxical crypto regulatory history.
 The government launched the Petro (PTR) in February 2018, a state-issued cryptocurrency allegedly backed by Venezuela's oil reserves.
 President Nicolas Maduro mandated Petro acceptance for certain government services (passport fees, tax payments, university registration) and attempted to use it for international trade to circumvent US sanctions.
-The Petro was widely considered a failure: adoption was minimal outside forced government use, the oil backing was unverifiable, and it was effectively abandoned by 2023-2024.

-SUNACRIP (Superintendencia Nacional de Criptoactivos y Actividades Conexas), established by Decreto Presidencial No. 3.604 in December 2018, regulates crypto activities in Venezuela.
-SUNACRIP has the authority to license exchanges, regulate mining, set transaction fees, and impose operating requirements.
-In practice, SUNACRIP's oversight has been inconsistent and often contradictory.
-The agency imposed a tax on crypto remittances (up to 15% at one point in 2020, later reduced), required miners to register with a government pool, and periodically cracked down on unregistered mining operations.
+In practice, SUNACRIP's oversight had already been inconsistent: the agency imposed a tax on crypto remittances (up to 15% in 2020, later reduced to 2-3%), required miners to register with a government pool, and periodically cracked down on unregistered mining operations.

 The Banco Central de Venezuela (BCV) does not recognize private crypto as legal tender.
 The BCV has tolerated private crypto trading, recognizing its critical role in remittances and as a dollar substitute in a hyperinflationary environment.
 The BCV periodically adjusts the official exchange rate, but the parallel (informal) rate is what most Venezuelans use for actual transactions.